7 Kubota L3560 Problems and Quick Solutions

 Battery troubleshooting

-If the battery is the issue, you might need to ensure that your Kubota tractor runs on a properly charged battery.
+If the battery is the issue, you might need to ensure your Kubota tractor runs on a properly charged battery.

 Use an Ohm meter to check out the voltage of the Kubota tractor safety switches and ensure it gives out correct readings.